funktionale-programmierung/bob2015/2022/en/cfp.md

 enabling social, casual interaction, in addition to our stellar program.

-Registration is open - early bird  student tickets are €5, regular tickets are €10.
-Early-bird discounts apply until February 18.
-As always, grants are available for members of groups underrepresented in
+Registration is open - student tickets are €10, regular tickets are €30.
+As always, grants are available for members of groups underrepresented in tech:
-tech:

 [`https://bobkonf.de/2022/registration.html`](https://bobkonf.de/2022/registration.html)